shayantaherian/Object-detection/README.md

 python yolo_Opencv_Face_video.py
 `

-Note that to use yolo for face detection it is required to download yolo face detection weight from [yolov3.weights](https://drive.google.com/file/d/1xYasjU52whXMLT5MtF7RCPQkV66993oR/view)
+Note that to use yolo for face detection it is required to download yolo face detection weight from [yolov3.weights](https://drive.google.com/file/d/1xYasjU52whXMLT5MtF7RCPQkV66993oR/view).
+An example of face detection:

 ### References